hayasilin/unit-tests-demo-project-ios/README.md

 It contains a real life demo project to simulate and show how to write unit tests in a iOS project and achieve higher code coverage.

-The project is developed in Xcode 11.
+- The project is developed in Xcode 11.
+- This project is using MVVM pattern.(It didn't use coordinator)

+## Code coverage result

 The code coverage is **77.5%**